Treatments

 • Sildenafil (Revatio)

-Please note, sildenafil taken for the purposes of pulmonary hypertension is multiple times a day, as opposed to the as-needed use for erectile dysfunction, another indication for this medication.
-Tadalafil is longer acting and is taken once daily for PH
+Please note, sildenafil taken for the purposes of PAH is multiple times a day, as opposed to the as-needed use for erectile dysfunction, another indication for this medication.
+Tadalafil is longer acting and is taken once daily for PAH.

 Some of the frequently seen side effects include headache, flushing, muscle pain, nasal congestion, nausea, and an upset stomach.
 It may also cause lower blood pressures throughout the body.

-The use of PDE5Is at the same time you are using nitrates, other phosphodiesterase inhibitors (such as sildenafil used for erectile dysfunction), riociguat (another medication used for PH) and/or alpha blocking medications (medications for high blood pressure) is contra-indicated as this can lead to dangerously low blood pressure.
+Certain medications are dangerous to use in combination with PDE5Is.
+You should not take nitrates, other phosphodiesterase inhibitors (such as sildenafil used for erectile dysfunction), riociguat or Adempas (another medication used for PH) and/or alpha blocking medications (medications for high blood pressure) if using PDE5Is, as this can lead to dangerously low blood pressure.

 In rare instances, prolonged erection (called priapism) may occur.
 If this occurs, please contact your PH team immediately.